Maddie Ziegler Likes Making Mackenzie Ziegler Cry? ‘Dance Moms’ Alum Might Be Following Abby Lee Miller’s Footsteps

 Although it seems like Mackenzie Ziegler has always been living in the shadows of Maddie Ziegler, it didn’t affect their relationship as sisters at all.
 The 13-year-old TV personality even shared that she admires her big sister and she looks up to her.

-Meanwhile, Maddie Ziegler was expected to be best of friends with her former Abby Lee Dance Company Junior Elite Competition Team members since they have spent a lot of time together when she was still in Dance Moms.
+Meanwhile, Maddie Ziegler was expected to be best of friends with her former Abby Lee Dance Company Junior Elite Competition Team members since they have spent a lot of time together when she was still on Dance Moms.
 But The Book of Henry actress revealed that her real BFF from the hit Lifetime show was actually her younger sister.

 HAPPY BIRTHDAY to my best friend in the entire world !! you are the most beautiful person kenz!! i love how everyday we become better friends. you're the person i go to if i need to vent about my life and i love that you do the same to me. you're becoming the most beautiful girl with an even more beautiful heart !! the best lil sister ever. best friends for life. i love you so much kenz!
 HAVE THE BEST BIRTHDAY ????✨????????????????????????????????????